Deepika-Inkollu/CAR-DAMAGE-ASSESSMENT-/README.md

 # Car Damage Recognition and Assessment System

-## Description
-The **Car Damage Recognition and Assessment System** is a tool designed to automatically detect damage on vehicles.
-Using advanced image recognition techniques, the system identifies specific areas where damage has occurred and assesses its severity.
-It provides a detailed analysis, helping users understand the extent of the damage to a car.

 ## Table of Contents
 - [Description](#description)
 - [Features](#features)
 - [Technologies Used](#technologies-used)

+## Description
+The **Car Damage Recognition and Assessment System** is a tool designed to automatically detect damage on vehicles.
+The system identifies specific areas where damage has occurred and assesses its severity.
+It provides a detailed analysis, helping users understand the extent of the damage to a car.

 ## Features